jetrails/drone-cloudflare-caching/README.md

 ## About

-> **WARNING**: Logic works if authenticated with email and global API token, not currently working with scoped API tokens.
-This is an issue with Cloudflare and should hopefully be resolved soon.

 Our Drone plugin enables the ability for your pipeline to interface with Cloudflare's API to purge cache.
 This plugin is written in Go and it uses the [cloudflare-go](https://github.com/cloudflare/cloudflare-go) package to communicate with Cloudflare's API.
 For information on Cloudflare's API please refer to their [documentation](https://api.cloudflare.com/#zone-purge-all-files) page.

 ## Cloudflare Token